asyncapi/website/pages/docs/tutorials/websocket/websocket-request-reply.md

 ## Define AsyncAPI version, API information, and server

 Begin your AsyncAPI document by detailing the `title`, `version`, and `description` for your Slack app's API.
 In the `servers` section, you can outline the protocol and provide details about the URLs your application will utilize.
-As you are building upon the existing `Heart-Counter` document from the [previous]() tutorial, there are no new changed needed in this section.
+As you are building upon the existing `Heart-Counter` document from the last tutorial, there are no new changed needed in this section.

 ```
 asyncapi: '3.0.0'